Crusades after the fall of Acre, 1291–1399

-The Crusades after the fall of Acre, 1291–1399 represent the later Crusades that were called for by papal authorities in the century following the fall of Acre and subsequent loss of the Holy Land by the Western world in 1302.
-These include further plans and efforts for the recovery of the Holy Land, the later popular Crusades, Crusades against Christians, political Crusades, the latter parts of the Reconquista, and the Northern Crusades.
+Popes continued to call for crusades in the century following the fall of Acre and subsequent loss of the Holy Land by the Western world in 1302.
+These include further plans and efforts for the recovery of the Holy Land, the later popular crusades, crusades against Christians, political crusades, the latter parts of the Reconquista, and the Northern Crusades.
 Crusades were to continue well into the fifteenth century and would include those against the Ottoman Empire.